 At times, climbing up the ancient broken stairs barely hanging onto the edge of the cliff, it felt as if we were in a scene from the Lord of the Rings.
 The smog added to the sense of mystery.

-Part of the wall on the approach to Zhenbei Tower has completely collapsed so some full on climbing is required, aided by a one-legged ladder made from and an old tree branch.
+Part of the wall on the approach to Zhenbei Tower has completely collapsed so some full-on climbing is required, aided by a one-legged ladder made from an old tree branch.
 I didn’t dare look down at the drop below.

-The wall continues eastwards to the Ox Horn Edge and onto Mutianyu, about 4 hours hike away.
+The wall continues eastwards to the Ox Horn Edge and onto Mutianyu, about a 4 hour hike away.

 A local villager stood at the entrance to the watchtower, collecting a toll of about 5 RMB per person for the right to use a wooden ladder to get off the wall and onto the path which leads back down to Xizhazi.

 Walking back through the village we noticed large baskets of dried corn and piles of freshly cut sticks.
 Even though we were quite close to Beijing, life for the farmers here is still pretty basic.

 It had been a fantastic, if somewhat nerve-wracking, adventure and a real privilege to see this undisturbed section of the Great Wall.
 While I would hate it to be turned into a full-on tourist attraction I do hope some work is done to stabilise the crumbling remains of the wall while there is still time.

 2 Comments Add New Comment